 What explains any trends or disparities shown in the Dashboard data?

 We don’t know yet.
 The Dashboard shows descriptive data, not causal relationships/analysis.
 Further analysis is needed to understand why disparities or trends occur.
-Watch for deeper analyses on the dynamics behind selected Dashboard measures in late 2020.
+Visit the OCID Analyses page to learn more about the project’s analytical work.

 OCID dashboards are an accessible resource for exploring questions, generating ideas, and advancing collective accountability for children’s well-being.

 What are some ways that visitors can use the Dashboard?

 - provide insight into potential disparities, interactions, or trends;

 - investigate where Oregon institutions and programs intersect with our children at key developmental points; and,

 - fuel discussion and action on how Oregon can use its public and private resources to improve the well-being of our children.